crueter/passmanpp/README.md

 Your password and its hash are NEVER stored absolutely ANYWHERE.
 All operations involving your password require you to input the password, and all verification is done by Botan's AES implementation.
 Every single bit of data is only accessible to those who know the password, which is your ONLY way to get access to it.
 Without your password, there is NO way to get your data, so keep it safe somewhere!

-Password generation is done using libsodium's cryptographically secure random character generator.
+Password generation is done using libsodium's cryptographically secure random number generator.
 All your passwords will appear to be almost, if not completely random.

 The only "security hole" this has is somebody deleting your database files.
 Keep backups using the `backup` command.
 Store your databases in safe locations that only you have access to.
 Hell, you could even make a QR code of your database.
 Store it properly and you'll be fine.

+# Extras
 This program is only intended to work under Linux.
 Feel free, however, to compile this for Windows and use it yourself, or even distribute it separately.
 However, as per the BSD License, you are required to credit me, and include the same BSD License in your version.